 As just one example, a study found at least 74,000 data breaches involved simply stealing a laptop or other device from an employee, contractor, or other stakeholders.
 Of course, the companies lost more than laptops or phones; they also lost data and credentials.

 For another example, criminals have left infected USB drives in parking lots for unsuspecting employees to retrieve and insert in-network slots.
 This happened at a secure U.S. Army base in the Middle East.
 The virus spread through both unsecured and secured systems in multiple countries.

 Physical penetration testing provides your organization with a chance to uncover and remediate any physical security vulnerabilities.
-Get started by scheduling an appointment to discuss concerns with a RedTeam security consultant online or by calling 612-234-7848.
-RedTeam also can provide security teams to provide network, application, and online social engineering attacks.
+Get started by scheduling an appointment to discuss concerns with a RedTeam Security consultant online or calling 612-234-7848.
+RedTeam Security can also provide security teams to provide network, application, and online social engineering attacks.